Ruins of Adventure

 As a master of weapons, the fighter is the only character able to achieve Weapon Mastery.
 Weapon specialization and mastery enables the fighter to use a particular weapon with exceptional skill, improving his chances to hit and cause damage with that weapon.
 A fighter character is not required to specialize in or master a weapon; the choice is up to the player.

 A fighter can teach weapon proficiencies when he reaches 3rd level and can train students in the use of any weapon in which he is specialized.
 The fighter may train a number of students equal to his level in a single “training class.”
 A training class requires eight hours of study each and every day for one month.
-At the end of that time, each student must make an Intelligence check.
+At the end of that time, each student must make a Reason check.
 Those who pass gain a bonus proficiency slot in that weapon.
 A student may only be trained once, regardless of success, with a specific weapon.
 Students can learn any number of new proficiencies in this manner, even beyond those slots normally allowed for a character of that level.

 A fighter can operate heavy war machines when he reaches 4th level, including bombardment engines (such as ballistae, catapults, and trebuchets), crushing engines (such as rams and bores), and siege towers.